z784324922/sls/intl.en-US/API Reference/Logstore related APIs/GetLogs.md

 }
 ```

-In this response example, x-log-progress In this response example, the x-log-progress status is Complete , which indicates the log query is completed and the returned results are complete.
-For this request, two logs meet the query condition and are displayed as the values of logs.
-If the x-log-progress status is Incomplete in the response result, you must repeat the request to obtain the complete results.
+In this sample response, the value of the x-log-progress field is Complete, which indicates that the log query is completed and the returned results are complete.
+For this request, two logs meet the specified query conditions and are displayed as the value of the logs parameter.
+If the value of the x-log-progress field is Incomplete in the response, you must repeat the request to obtain the complete results.